alexandergunnarson/quantum/doc/cljc/quantum/core/defnt/example1.md

 This doesn't look fundamentally different from the information we got via reflection; mainly, things have just been shifted around.
 The conditional branches embodied by the `condp` calls encode the various argument-type combinations of `Numeric/bitAnd`, and at the leaves of the conditional statements are its possible return types.

-The immediately strangest thing here is that we don't use `condp =` but rather *`condp t/<=`*.
+The immediately strangest thing here is that we don't use `condp =` but rather *`condp t/>=`*.
 This seems unintuitive at first glance.
-How is a spec *less than or equal to* another spec, let alone a special kind of *`t/`* less-than-or-equal-to?
-The idea is that we don't always need arg specs to match a function or method's "spec" signature exactly; we just need to make sure the arg specs are *at least as specific* as what the function or method requires.
+How is a spec *greater than or equal to* another spec, let alone a special kind of *`t/`* greater-than-or-equal-to?
+The idea is that we don't always need arg specs to match a function or method's "spec" signature exactly; we just need to make sure the (intension of the) arg specs are *at least as specific* as what the function or method requires.
 This is a principle from the Design by Contract paradigm, one also featured in `clojure.spec`.
 For instance, the first argument to `bitAnd` could be a `t/byte`, but it could just as well be a `(t/and t/byte #(> % 3))`.
 In other words, the set of possible values of the arguments need only be a (lax) subset of the values the function accepts, not only an identical set.

 Another seemingly strange thing is that we use `t/byte` instead of `byte`.
 This is because `byte` (like other classes) isn't a spec, and we need to 1) dispatch on what we're receiving as input, namely specs, not a class; and 2) return a spec, not a class.